Oklahoma Educators Evolve!

 How will we achieve these goals?

-We have secured funding from the Paleontological Society to bring Oklahoma educators together for an intensive, FREE workshop in hands-on science teaching.
+We have secured funding from EPSCOR to bring Oklahoma educators together for an intensive, FREE workshop in hands-on science teaching.
 We invite all educators to attend the workshop and become more confident as teachers of science.
 Even if you are not required to teach science in your classroom, there is much to be learned from using real fossils and other objects in your lesson plans.

 How much does it cost to participate in Oklahoma Educators Evolve?

 Nothing!
 This workshop is absolutely free!
-You will keep all of the fossils you collect, the casts that you make, as well as all of the materials and supplies we provide for you!
-Lunch is provided on both workshop days.
+You will keep all of the fossils you collect, as well as all of the materials and supplies we provide for you!
+Lunch is provided.

 Who may attend Oklahoma Educators Evolve ?